Windows OS Hub

 Get-WindowsFeature installed on remote Windows Server

-You can use the Get-WindowsFeature cmdlet to find servers in your domain, on which the specific role is installed.
-You can search your servers in a particular Active Directory OU using the Get-ADComputer cmdlet from the PowerShell ActiveDirectory module or by the provided list of servers ($servers = ('server1', 'server2')).
+The Get-WindowsFeature cmdlet can be used to find servers in a domain that have a specific role installed.
+You can search for servers in a specific Active Directory OU using the Get-ADComputer cmdlet (from the PowerShell ActiveDirectory module) or by manually providing a server list ($servers = 'server1', 'server2')

 Foreach ($server in $Servers)